-What Is Christ-Centered Somatic Healing?
+What Somatic Healing?

 Somatic healing is grounded in neuroscience and is a body-based approach to trauma and emotional healing.
 Instead of just focusing on thoughts or behavior, it gently helps your nervous system shift out of chronic fight, flight, freeze, or fawn.